viccic/Thesis_Victoria_Tsalapati/README.md

 - Access the results per voxel size inside the **Output_Voxel_Grid_Case_1rst_Approach** folder:
   1. XYZ files of *Branches.las* and *Leaves.las*,
   2. LAS file of `leaves_converted.las` (LAS file of leaves with only the following fields: X, Y, Z, intensity and label,
-  3. LAS file of `SyntheticLAS.las` (LAS file branches and leaves with only the following fields: X, Y, Z, intensity and label
+  3. LAS file of `SyntheticLAS.las` (LAS file branches and leaves with only the following fields: X, Y, Z, intensity and label,
   4. PNG file of plot processing duration per voxel size

   and for each voxel size: